Ivan1248/semantic-segmentation/README.md

 :.
 ```

-## How to contribute
-1. decide that you don't want to feel bad later
-2. look below

 ## Tasks
 #### High priority
-- implement evaluation measures used in [FCN](https://arxiv.org/pdf/1411.4038.pdf) and [LinkNet](https://arxiv.org/pdf/1707.03718.pdf) and modify `evaluation.py` so that it makes use of numpy/scipy
+- implement evaluation measures used in [LinkNet](https://arxiv.org/pdf/1707.03718.pdf) and modify `evaluation.py` so that it makes use of numpy/scipy
-- evaluate
+- evaluate our LinkNet
 - implement inference time measurement depending on mini-batch size (to compare with the results in the LinkNet paper)
-- fix model saving and loading
 - write the report
 #### Medium priority
 - nothing